 Breastfeeding issues are the most common reason for identifying tongue ties and lip ties in infants.
 The restriction of tongue and/or lip can cause an inability of the baby to properly latch to the breast.
 This can result in:

 Infant displays excessive fussiness or is gassy or colicky

 What are Tongue Ties and Lip Ties?

 Tongue ties occur when the tissue that attaches the tongue to the floor of the mouth (called a frenum or frenulum) is too tight.
 A tight frenum can restrict the natural movement of the tongue, which plays an important role in speech, swallowing, breastfeeding, bottle feeding, and even normal jaw development.

-Lip ties are similar to tongue ties, and result in the upper frenum (which attaches the upper lip to the gums) being too tight.
+Lip ties are similar to tongue ties, and result in the upper or lower frenum (which attaches the lip to the gums) being too tight.
 This can also cause issues with breastfeeding, as well as impaired development of the upper teeth or even cavities on the front surfaces of the front upper teeth (due to food/milk being trapped between the tightly attached upper lip and teeth).
 Most often, individuals who have lip ties also have tongue ties.